mllhild/Starsector-Superweapons-Arsenal/README.md

 ## License
-This mod is public domain due to its abandoment.
+This mod is public domain due to its abandoment by the original author Mira Lendin.